We're giving you the chance to win back the value of your meal - every time you dine this month!

 Tigerlily

 What: With its extravagant trendy décor, this boutique hotel/bar/restaurant/nightclub is THE hangout spot for Edinburgh’s smart set.
-The George Street location means that it’s close to all the best shops, bars, restaurants and landmarks the city has to offer.
-If you fancy stopping in for a spot of brunch and a tipple, Tigerlily offers some indulgent continental treats, a cocktail on arrival and three glasses of prosecco over the course of two hours.
+Its George Street location means that it’s close to all the best shops, bars, restaurants and landmarks the city has to offer.
+If you fancy stopping in for a spot of brunch and a tipple, Tigerlily offers some indulgent continental treats, a cocktail on arrival and half a bottle of prosecco (choose to swap for Whispering Angel or Champagne) over the course of two hours.
+For those getting a bit sick of avo toast, why not mix it up with the brunch bao buns with scrambled egg and green peppers, or poke bowls with seared teriyaki salmon.
 Treat yourself.

 Where: 125 George Street, EH2 4JN